raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 Then, everytime you wanted to execute that sequence of build steps, you would just run that script.

 My opinion slowly started to change when I got introduced to my first large, polyglot mono-repository.
-And my opinion finally fully converted when I realized the amount of "codegen"-ing that was being used to create source code for downstream build steps.
+And my opinion finally fully converted when I realized the amount of custom "codegen"-ing that was being used to create source code for downstream build steps.

 In large, polyglot mono-repositories, you will have a plethora of build steps, all interconnected in a tangled ADG (acyclic-directed-graph).
 And that is just too complex for a simple little script to comprehend.